A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Gokteik Viaduct is a 280km train ride from Mandalay to Lashio, the highest bridge in Myanmar with construction starting in 1899.
 It is considered the most scenic journey.

 Pyin Oo Lwin is a former colonial’s summer capital.
-Ride from Pyin Oo Lwin to Hsipaw is the highlights of Gokteik Viaduct.
+Ride from Pyin Oo Lwin to Hsipaw is the highlight of the Gokteik Viaduct.

 Hsipaw is a great destination for trekking to see hill tribes and tea plantations.